Cloudslab/iDynamics/README.md

 ## Architecture at a glance

-At a high level (see Figure 4 in the TMC paper for the full diagram), iDynamics consists of three main components:
+At a high level, iDynamics consists of three main components:

 1. **Graph Dynamics Analyzer**
    - UM–DM Traffic Profiler